 Here are some of the most dangerous consequences of stubble burning:

-- Pollution: The first and foremost concerning the outcome of this technique is that it contributes to air pollution significantly.
+- Pollution: The first and foremost outcome of this technique is that it contributes to air pollution significantly.
 It not only pollutes the air with harmful gases like carbon monoxide (CO), carbon dioxide (CO2), sulfur oxides (SOx), nitrogen oxides (NOx), methane (CH4), and volatile organic compounds (VOC) but also increases the presence of particulate matters (PM10 and PM2.5) in air.
 In addition to the existing vehicular and industrial emissions, anywhere between 20% and 70% of Delhi’s haze and air pollution woes arise due to stubble burning in neighboring states during October and November every year.
 Scientists have also linked pollution to the melting of Himalayan glaciers.

 - Soil infertility: Stubble burning strips away the essential Nitrogen, Phosphorus, and Potassium (NPK) nutrients and other micronutrients, which affects the soil’s organic quality and long-term productivity.
 Besides, it considerably reduces the solubility capacity of its upper layers.
 This burning process leaves behind ashes that deteriorate its nutrient value and dries it as well.